mutesii/terraform-vSphere-instance-vm/README.md

 - be a part of some tests, based on VMs
 - many other cases.

-You can find more details on my page, where I described [how to deploy vSphere VM with Terraform](https://emilwypych.com/2017/02/26/deploying-vsphere-vm-with-terraform/).

 WARNING!
 Works only with Linux VMs!

 Requirements